 I am not keen on music the way many of the people I know are.
 I don’t put it on in the background or play it when I am working.
 I much prefer the spoken word when I am doing something, even if I pay it no mind at all.
 I find the sound of voices comforting.
-Music is always attached to things or actions; when i cycle, I wear headphones, when I am on the train I wear them to stare out of the window and build landscapes with.
+Music is always attached to things or actions; when I cycle or take the train, I wear headphones.
+I wear them to stare out of the window to enhance landscapes with.
 I listen more intently and can be moved by passages which I will repeat and repeat and then repeat some more.
-I can glean absolutely no thread of understanding or theme as I am happy to listen one moment to a Chopin prelude and the next a Fuck Buttons uber racket.
-No sense to it at all except that each piece is of its self and brings things into my mind that I like to savor.
-I don’t want a wash of Massive Attack, I want Protection about 15 times, Sweet Horsing Around needs to be played from Charlbury to Oxford.
+My playlists are chaotic, one moment a Chopin prelude and the next it’s Fuck Buttons Sweet Love for Planet Earth, Estelle’s Easy, Billie Ellish’s Bad Guy, Schuman’s Kinderszenen.
+The only thing that’s constant is the way it all loops back to a solo piano.

 But each of those pieces is little more than a tic.
 Clair de Lune is a perfect column of sound that at once brings me back to something while at the same time shows me how lost all that now is.
 I’ve never heard anybody else play it the way she did and maybe it’s that lack that makes the piece so fundamental to me.